rpip/plex/README.md

 `$ mix test`

-# Documentation
+## Documentation

 You can build the project source docs locally by running `MIX_ENV=docs mix docs`.

-To learn more about the language specification, see the `Wiki` pages.
+To learn more about the language specification, see the [wiki](https://github.com/rpip/plex/wiki) pages.

 ## Installation